 It was a great month as my profit continues to grind slowly upward along with the market.
 My trades continue to be light as I don't see a lot of opportunity and at the same time, I'm cautious as we're at market high.
 Today, my "net liq" value hits an all time high in my portfolio.
 Net liq is short for Net Liquidation value which is defined as the total cash value + commodities option value + stock value + securities option value + etc in your portfolio.
 With that in mind, I took the opportunity to protect my profit by reducing my exposure by taking profit on a number of underlying.
 Starting with my oil future contracts, I closed out the front month and next month's contracts with a nice profit.
 As you can see, I kept on rolling my put contracts upward to get to delta neutral.
 Every time I rolled up the contracts, I'm taking profit as well in this particular situation.
 Eventually (today), I closed out my straddles and strangles for either a break even or a small profit.
 I'm slightly delta short oil futures at the moment with a tight strangle.
 I'm long XOM which helps to counter the short in oil future a tiny bit.

 On my securities underlying, here are my outstanding positions.
 As I commented yesterday that I would look to add positions in Amazon after the earning shortfall overnight.
-An underlying I've been trading forever.
+An underlying equity I've been trading forever.
 My first trade after getting out of bed this morning was two long contracts in Amazon (selling into strength).
 Then I added a short call contract in Amazon as I drove my daughter to school.
-In the early morning before my daily conference call, I rolled the short call contact down to get more premium.
+In the early morning, I rolled the short call contact down to get more premium.
 I wanted to get out of PCLN today but did not get a chance as volatility may creep up in the coming days due to upcoming earning.
-With GOOGL, I moved my long position up a bit to get more premium or rather get closer to delta neutral.
+With GOOGL, I moved my long position up a bit to collect more premium or rather get closer to delta neutral.
 I got back into VXX as SPY went up (selling into strength).
 My overall position continues to be slightly delta short as beta weighted against the SPY.
 As you can see from my trading style, I like to take profit often.
 Small profit add up to big profit over time.

-In between driving my daughter to school and meetings, I managed to place a few trades today.
+I managed to place a few trades today.
 If you've been following my trades, I've been a bit light in my trades.
 I'm usually very excited during earnings season but this time around I'm a bit cautious and have been on the sidelines as volatility is low and most of the stocks are at all time high.
 I was tempted but resisted from placing earnings play on Amazon, GoPro, and CMG.
 All three stocks dropped in after hours, especially GoPro (-12%+).
 I'll definitely look to scale into Amazon and will wait to buy into GoPro until next week.
 To summarize my trades today, I've added a long position in GOOGL, closed out of my PCLN strangle, then decided to continue shorting PCLN into next week.
 I'll likely look to close tomorrow or early next week for a profit, earning for PCLN is on 2/17th.
 After watching Under Armour for the past week, dropping almost every day, I finally decided to take a long position.
 ViaSat is a company that I love as I almost went to work for them at one point in my career.
-So instead of buying the stock outright, I'll sell a couple of contracts to contain premium with a break-even price of less than $59, not a very liquid underlying.
+So instead of buying the stock outright, I'll sell a couple of contracts to collect premium with a break-even price of less than $59, not a very liquid underlying.
 I sold out of my VXX again to reduce my overall short delta.
 I bought into XOM to offset my slightly short position in future oil contracts.

 What better way to show my trading strategy than to illustrate some actual examples on volatility spike and contraction.
 If you follow my trades, I was slightly delta short and today was a good day when volatility spiked in the front month of the VXX, causing my limit order to fill in the VXX.
 I placed this trade a couple of weeks ago as a way to hedge my long positions.
 On the contraction illustration, I entered a trade in RAD (Rite Aide Corp) over a week ago when volatility reached 100%.
 Note that this is not a liquid stock and I typically shy away from it.
 Furthermore, I usually enter my trade on a third day of a large gap down as can be seen in the chart below.
 Then wait for volatility to collapse, which is did today dropping from 100% to 40%.
 Even though the underlying moved against me by a whopping 18%, I'm still making money and it was a profitability trade.

 Happy Friday!
 I have not had time to document my daily trade as my new job demanded a great deal of my time.
-But I want to illustrate a specific trade and its volatility, which is a mean reverting process.
+But I wanted to illustrate a specific trade and its volatility, which is a mean reverting process.
 Here is an existing short position I have on SPY.
 I placed this trade a few days ago to counter my long positions so that I'm slightly short delta in my overall position as beta weighted against the SPY.
 As shown below, even though SPY went up by +0.26 or +0.12%, my short SPY gained about 10% in premium profit.
-This is because volatility continue to drop as shown in the red arrow below.
+This is because volatility continues to drop as shown in the red arrow below.
 Typically, in this scenario I'll close my trade for a quick profit and wait for volatility to pop again or other opportunity to arise.
 Keep in mind that small profits will add up to big fat profit over time.
 If you make enough trades, you can continue to call your broker to lower your trading fees.
 But this specific trade, as noted, is used to counter my overall position.
 Volatility used to scare the heck out of me and would cause me to close losing positions at the wrong time when I first started to learn about option trading.
 Happy trading....

 2016 was a transition year for me as I took a new job and relocated my family to the Seattle area toward the end of the year.
 I've no access to my mobile phone and little to no internet access in my prior job.
 To continue engaging in my trades, I rely on commodity oil future contracts which are traded almost 24 hours a day starting on Sunday evening at 6pm Eastern Standard time.
 This has allowed me to engage in my trading strategy.
 This is not always optimal as the trading volume tends to be light outside of the main trading hours with the bid-ask spreads being wide.
 To place my trades, I always use limit orders and sometimes they don't get fill.
 This is also true for my limit orders in regular security underlying contracts.
 As such, I did not place a lot of trades in 2016.
 I look forward to placing a lot more trades this year.
 My trading continues to be somewhat light as we're at market highs.
 At the moment, my overall position is delta short as beta weighted against the S&P 500 Index (SPY).
 I'll patiently wait for opportunities to present itself before scaling into my trades.
 By opportunities, I'm referring to panic or market uncertainty that will drive higher volatility and thus richer premium contracts.
 If you can stomach volatility, which is a mean reverting process, you can make money.